Wild-Foraged Goat

 Depending on the time of the year, we may have goats available for purchase.
 Our herd is a triple cross of Kiko, Boer and Myotonic breeds, all meat goat breeds crossed for various desirable traits (natural parasite resistance, easy kidding, good mothering, etc.) and hybrid vigor.

-Currently, we have the following available:
+Currently, we have available:

 Call or text Grant at 504-234-3564 if interested.